Moving Money from 529 College Saving Plans to Roth IRAs

 Categories

-But some parents worry that if their child gets a scholarship or other financial aid or does not attend college, the penalties for withdrawing the money are severe.
-There is a 10% penalty on the earnings and ordinary income taxes.
+However, some parents worry that if their child gets a scholarship or other financial aid or does not attend college, the penalties for withdrawing the money will be severe.
+There is a 10% penalty on the earnings and ordinary income taxes if not used for qualified educational expenses.
 This can add up to a 34% tax on the earnings if you are in a 24% marginal tax bracket!

-From my experience, an overfunded plan is not very common.
+From my experience, leftover funds in a 529 plan are not very common.
 In most cases, the 529 plan is funded too late, so there has to be significant catch-up or insufficient funding.
 In addition, many parents do not know the actual cost of college since a substantial portion of college expenses is living on or off campus, and 529 plans can cover these expenses.

-The Secure Act 2.0 passed in December 2022 will make some significant changes to 529 college savings plans that you should be aware of.
-Beginning in 2024, you may be eligible to move the money from a 529 plan to a Roth IRA.
-But there are four essential rule changes that you should be aware of to make this transfer.1
+The Secure 2.0 Act passed in December 2022 will make some significant changes to 529 college savings plans that you should be aware of.
+Starting in 2024, you may be eligible to make a conversion to a Roth IRA from a 529 plan.
+But there are four essential rule changes that you should be aware of to make this transfer of money from a 529 to a Roth IRA.1

 2) The 529 plan must exist for at least 15 years.
 This rule prevents those just opening a 529 plan and then rolling the money into a Roth IRA.
 Also, any contributions and earnings made in the last five years are not eligible for the Roth IRA rollover.

-3) You are limited in how much you can roll over to a Roth IRA per year is your contribution limit for the year.
+3) You are limited in how much you can roll over to a Roth IRA per year by the annual Roth IRA contribution limit.
 For instance, if the contribution limit in 2024 is $6,500 for a Roth IRA for the year, this is the maximum contribution from the 529 plan to the Roth IRA.
-So the maximum that can be moved to a Roth IRA from a 529 plan for an individual's lifetime is $35,000.
+So, the maximum that can be moved to a Roth IRA from a 529 plan for an individual's lifetime is $35,000.

 4) There are income limits to contribute to a Roth IRA, but with a transfer from a 529 plan to a Roth IRA, there are no income limits.
 If you are over the income limits to contribute to a Roth IRA, it can be a complicated process of a backdoor Roth, but with the new rules, you can roll over money from a 529 plan to a Roth IRA regardless of your income.

 The Secure Act 2.0 changes to 529 College Savings Plans will make them even more attractive to parents as a way to save for college and perhaps save money for retirement.
-But there are many new rules that you need to be aware of as a parent.
+But there are many new rules that you need to be aware of as a parent in moving money from a 529 to a Roth IRA.
+Always consult with financial professionals to ensure that your decisions align with your unique financial situation and goals.
 Contact me below if you want to learn more about how 529 college savings plans fit into your financial goals.

 1. https://www.kitces.com/blog/secure-act-2-omnibus-2022-hr-2954-rmd-75-529-roth-rollover-increase-qcd-student-loan-match/